52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 ###### Database Configuration

 In the *Database configuration* you define the connection parameters and credentials of the database.
+This includes the user name/password as well as the connection details for the database (database name, the host on which the database is running (localhost if it is on the same computer as the SOS), and the port of the database).

 ![SetupSOS_3.png](../images/SetupSOS_3.png "52°North SOS Installation Wizard Datasource Configuration")